Jet Suppression and Azimuthal Anisotropy from RHIC to LHC: Results

 In order to have a closer look into this mild $R$-dependence of jet suppression, we present ratios of different $R_{\rm AA}(R)$ over the result for $R=0.1$ for RHIC energy in Fig.~\ref{fig:rhicraaratio}.
 At low $\pT$, increasing the jet radius translate into less suppression (larger $R_{\rm AA}$), since the emissions off the very few resolved color charges can still be captured within the larger cone.
 As one increases the jet $\pT$, the phase-space within the jet increases, more so for a larger $R$ such as $R=0.6$, and the number of resolved charges increases.
-This leads to a larger suppression (still $\mathcal{O}(10\%)$ effects at most) of larger $R$ at higher $\pT$, overcoming the capturing effect that explains the behaviour at low $\pT$.
+This leads to a larger suppression (still $\mathcal{O}(10\%)$ effects at most) of larger $R$ at higher $\pT$, overcoming the capturing effect that explains the behavior at low $\pT$.
 The $R$-dependence of jet suppression is thus sensitive to very relevant aspects of the jet-medium interaction, such as the distribution of the radiated energy and the size of the resolved phase-space.
 Future jet measurements at the sPHENIX detector~\cite{Belmont:2023fau} are expected to be precise enough to corroborate this picture.

-After the publication of our previous work~\cite{Mehtar-Tani:2021fud}, the ALICE collaboration presented their results for the $R$-dependence of jet suppression at fairly low jet $\pT$, ranging from $R=0.2$ to $R=0.6$~\cite{ALICE:2023waz}.
+After the publication of our previous work~\cite{Mehtar-Tani:2021fud}, the ALICE collaboration presented their results for the $R$-dependence of jet suppression at fairly low jet $\pT$, ranging from $R=0.2$ to $R=0.6$~\cite{ALICE:2023waz} (the $R-$dependence of this low jet $\pT$ range was first measured years ago by ATLAS~\cite{ATLAS:2012tjt}, although in terms of a double central-to-peripheral, $R_{\rm CP}$ ratio that we do not attempt to reproduce in the present work).
 In order to account for the differences in acceptance with respect to ATLAS' (whose results we compared against in our previous publication~\cite{Mehtar-Tani:2021fud}), i.e. $|y|<2.8$, we redid our calculations by modifying the rapidity ranges of the initial spectrum at $R_0=1$ from which we compute the vacuum and medium jet evolution, such that $|\eta|<0.9-R$.
 Any expected causes for differences in $R_{\rm AA}$ due to the different rapidity ranges, such as the change of the spectral index $n$ (larger at larger $\eta$) and the quark-initiated jet fraction (larger at larger $\eta$) turned out to be very small.
 We show our predictions, confronted against ALICE data, in Fig.~\ref{fig:dataraaalice}, obtaining an excellent agreement.